Shao Xu: As Inspector of Ji province

-In 319, Duan Pidi was greatly defeated by Shi Le's forces.
-With nowhere left to run, he resorted to fleeing to Shao Xu and Shao welcomed him.
-The following year, Duan Pidi's forces were routed by his cousin Duan Mopei, who had allied himself with Shi Le.
-Duan Pidi pleaded to Shao Xu to help him defeat Mopei and Shao Xu agreed.
+In 319, Duan Pidi was driven out of his capital at Ji by Shi Le's forces.
+With nowhere left to go, he resorted to fleeing to Shao Xu and Shao welcomed him.
+The following year, Duan Pidi's forces were routed by his cousin Duan Mobo, who had allied himself with Shi Le.
+Duan Pidi pleaded to Shao Xu to help him defeat Mobo and Shao Xu agreed.
 The two men led their armies and defeated Pidi's cousin, forcing him to retreat.

-Duan Pidi followed up his victory by trying to reclaim his former capital of Jicheng.
+Duan Pidi followed up his victory by trying to reclaim Ji.
 Upon hearing this, Shi Le knew that Shao Xu was now left vulnerable.
 Shi Le sent his generals Shi Hu and Kong Chang to attack Shao Xu at Yanci.
 Shi Hu besieged Shao Xu while Kong Chang took eleven of his camps.
 Shao Xu decided to personally lead his army against Shi Hu, but Shi Hu was prepared and had laid an ambush by hiding his cavalries.
 When the time was ripe, his cavalries appeared and attacked Shao Xu, capturing him during the battle.

 Shi Hu sent Shao Xu to order his city to surrender.
 Instead, Shao Xu shouted to his nephew, Shao Zhu (邵竺), to remain loyal to Jin and continue resisting.
 Meanwhile, Duan Pidi rushed back in attempt to save Yanci.
-Pidi's brother, Duan Wenyang (段文鴦) managed to break through Shi Hu army to allow him and Pidi to man the defence.
-Joining them were Shao Xu's son, Shao Ji (邵緝) and Xu's nephews, Shao Cun (邵存) and Shao Mi.
+Duan Wenyang managed to break through Shi Hu army to allow him and Pidi to man the defence.
+Joining them were Shao Xu's son, Shao Ji (邵緝) and Xu's nephews, Shao Cun and Shao Mi.
 Liu Yin, who was still in the south, upon hearing that Shao Xu was under attack, begged Sima Rui to send reinforcements and save him.
 Sima Rui refused and instead only passed Shao Xu's office over to his son, Shao Ji.